The Middlesex MBA aims to develop individuals to

 format of a corporate training programme.

-The Executive Skills Development sessions in
+The Executive Skills Development sessions in recent cohorts have included

 The criteria for admission to the

 All programmes at Middlesex University Dubai are taught in English and applicants with previous education outside of English-speaking countries (such as the UK, the United States, Canada, England, Ireland, Australia, New Zealand), must demonstrate English language proficiency as follows:

 87 (21 in listening & writing, 22 in speaking and 23 in reading)

 Our MBA will benefit your career prospects by giving you the ability to think and lead strategically, apply knowledge in real time in the real world, gain understanding of other sectors and comprehend the skills involved in a senior management role.
 If you are already in employment, the work based projects you complete will also make a significant contribution to the achievement of your organisation’s work objectives.

 As 81% of employers value employability skills over type or class of degree, it’s essential you develop these while studying and utilise our Employability Service on campus.
 We provide one to one support with job hunting, CVs, covering letters and interview techniques.
 We offer part-time, internships and graduate roles plus webinars, workshops and events and a support service to those wishing to start their own business.

 immediate value by increasing my strategic